interactive-brokers-review

 A convenient way to save on currency conversion fees is by opening a multi-currency bank account at a digital bank.
 They offer bank accounts in several currencies with great currency exchange rates as well as free or cheap international bank transfers.
 Opening an account only takes a few minutes on your phone.

-Also, as of early 2020, Interactive Brokers introduced direct debit card deposits as part of their Integrated Investment Management account.
-This is only available to US residents.
+Starting in early 2020, Interactive Brokers also added direct debit card funding for its Integrated Investment Management account, although this option is available exclusively to US residents.

 Interactive Brokers deposit options